-- Use of the school's IT resources is granted based on acceptance of the followingspecific responsibilities: - Use only those computing and information technology resources for which you have authorisation.
-To agree to the terms and conditions of use when signingin to the P.Cs.
+- Use of the school's IT resources is granted based on acceptance of the followingspecific responsibilities: - Use only the computing and information technology resources you have authorised.
+To agree to the terms and conditions of use when signing in to the P.Cs.